HE WAS A CONSUL OF ROME!

 >Vandals and other Germanic tribes always treated better the locals than Romans themselves

-this is just wrong, the vandals were notorious assholes to basically everyone in northern africa and that is part of the reason why belisarius had such an easy time taking it back from them
+this is just wrong, the vandals were notorious buttholes to basically everyone in northern africa and that is part of the reason why belisarius had such an easy time taking it back from them

 >No season to see the change of Octavian into Augustus and his Reign

->Instead HBO invested in fucking GOT
+>Instead HBO invested in fricking GOT

 >HE WAS A CONSUL OF ROME!